kenzym04/DigiLend/README.md

-# A Simple Lending Microservices
+# A Simple Lending Microservice

 ## About the Project